India’s Global Capability Centers Market Estimated to Reach US$110 Billion by 2030

 Source: JLL Report

-Bengaluru has emerged as the top choice for setting up a GCC in India, followed by the Delhi National Capital Region, Hyderabad, and Pune, in that order.
+Bengaluru has emerged as the top choice for setting up a GCC in India, followed by Hyderabad, Delhi National Capital Region, Mumbai, and Pune, in that order.
 Among these cities, Bengaluru is the most preferred destination, renowned for its thriving ecosystem and established infrastructure.
-The Delhi NCR, including cities like Delhi and Gurugram, follows closely, offering a strategic location and access to a vast talent pool.
-Hyderabad and Pune also garner significant attention, recognized for their technological advancements and supportive business environments.
+The Delhi NCR, including capital Delhi and the suburb of Gurugram, offer a strategic location and access to a vast talent pool.
+Hyderabad and Pune are recognized for their technological advancements and supportive business environments, while Mumbai is commonly known as the financial hub of India.

 The Karnataka government’s Spoke-Shore initiative seeks to accelerate the establishment of GCCs across the state, aiming to create a significant talent pool outside of Bengaluru.
 By focusing on the Mysuru, Hubbali, and Mangaluru clusters, the goal is to generate one million employment opportunities, both direct and indirect, by 2026.
 The initiative aims to enhance development and promote a fluent expansion of GCCs in these regions.